What is Sport and

 PSYC 650 - Statistics

-Two (2) elective courses in your area of interest.
+One (1) elective course in your area of interest.

 **Possibility of qualifying courses for those students who have not completed their undergraduate degree in either Kinesiology/Physical Education. |